LudditeLabs/config-source/README.rst

 * Custom configuration sources and objects.

-* Python 2.7 and 3.X support.

-Basically ``configsource`` provides a way to register configuration loaders and call them by names.
+Basically ``config_source`` provides a way to register configuration loaders and call them by names.
 The loader accepts optional arguments, reads configuration from a specific source and populates a configuration object.

 Example::

-    from configsource import DictConfig
+    from config_source import DictConfig

     config = DictConfig()
     config.load_from('pyfile', '/path/to/config.py')